 not too much.

-Plockton's front street backs up against a low escarpment, and many of the landowners have built terraces up above their homes, picnic spots with a view over the bay.
+Plockton's front street backs up against a low escarpment, and some of the landowners have built terraces up above their homes, picnic spots with a view over the bay.
 These are accessible from a lane along the top of the cliff, and I take a walk up to check them out.
 I'm especially interested in the one belonging to Calum, the fellow who runs the seal-watching boat.
 His sense of whimsy is on display every evening, in the form of an illuminated phonebox high on the hillside, visible as I stroll across the harbor on the little walkway.
 It is non-functional, of course, as is the nearby urinal.
 Neither is up for civic adoption.
 Most peculiar is a fiberglass sculpture lying on the deck, of what can only be described as a passed-out naked fat chick.
 I guess she's pretty much non-functional, as well.